steve02081504/ps12exe/docs/README_EN.md

 $Number
 ```

-`#_require` count the modules needed in the entire script and add the script equivalent of the following code before the official script:
+`#_require` count the modules needed in the entire script and add the script equivalent of the following code before the first `#_require`:

 ```powershell
 $modules | ForEach-Object{